-- A Non Pro member who has not received remuneration either directly or indirectly for a period of 15 years may apply for amateur status. - ii.
-The member is married (or had a co-habitable relationship) or has been married (or had a co-habitable relationship) to a person who is engaged or has been engaged in activities that would require that person to be classified because of the activities then occurring as a professional. - iii.
-The member has resided with a person who is engaged or in the last three years has been engaged in activities that would require the person to be classified because of the activities then occurring as a professional. - iv.
-The member has resided with or on the premise with a parent, step-parent or roster parent of the member who was, during the time of the member's residency, a professional. - v.
-The member is directly or indirectly employed by a professional and performs the duties of employment on the premises of a horse training operation astride a horse. vi.
-The member has been an apprentice cutting horse trainer at any time, or ever in their life been a trainer or assistant trainer of cutting horses.
-The 15 year exemption does not apply to this member. - vii.
+- A Non-Pro member who has not received remuneration either directly or indirectly for a period of 15 years may apply for Amateur status after this time period has elapsed. - ii.
+A member who is married to (or had a co-habitable relationship with) or has been married to (or had a co-habitable relationship with) a person who is engaged in or has been engaged in activities that would require that person to be classified, because of the activities then occurring, as a professional. - iii.
+The member has resided with a person who is engaged or has in the last three years been engaged in activities that would require the person to be

+- classified because of the activities then occurring as a professional. - iv.
+The member has resided with or on the premise of a parent, stepparent or foster parent of the member who was, during the time of the member's residency, a professional. - The member is directly or indirectly employed by a professional and performs the duties of employment on the premises of a horse training operation astride a horse. - vi.
+The member has been an apprentice cutting horse trainer at any time or has ever in their life been a trainer or assistant trainer of cutting horses.
+The 15-year exemption does not apply to this member. - vii.
 The member has received more than \$75,000 in eligibility lifetime NCHA cutting horse earnings.
-Amateur Exception rule: Amateur 3 year exception: An applicant may be granted amateur status if the applicant more than (3) three year period prior to the date of application
+Amateur 3-year exception:

-An applicant after a period of (3) three years may be granted Amateur status if the applicant no longer is (1) married to or in a co-habitable relationship with a person who is engaged in activities that would require that person to be classified as a professional horse person (2) has not resided with or on the premises with a parent, step parent or foster parent who is engaged in activities that would require that person to be classified as a professional horse person.
+An applicant after a period of (3) three years may be granted Amateur status if the applicant no longer is (1) married to or in a co-habitable relationship with a person who is engaged in activities that would require that person to be classified as a professional horse person or (2) has not resided with or on the premises of a parent, step parent or foster parent who is engaged in activities that would require that person to be classified as a professional horse person.

-Amateur (3) three year/\$15,000 exemption.
+Amateur (3) three year/\$15,000 exemption

-An applicant after a period of three years who has LIFETIME EARNINGS in any discipline of less than \$15,000 may be granted Amateur status if the applicant no longer riders or trains horses or horse riders in any equine discipline for remuneration directly or indirectly.
-In consideration of the application the person shall provide to the NCHA any and all additional information as the NCHA may request related to documenting the status of the applicant.
-There is no right to classification as an Amateur and this classification may be granted based upon an evaluation of all circumstances considered relevant by the NCHA with the decision of the Executive Committee upon recommendation of the Non Pro/Amateur Review Committee to be final.
+An applicant, after a period of three years and who has LIFETIME EARNINGS in any discipline of less than \$15,000, may be granted Amateur status if the applicant no longer rides or trains horses or horse riders in any equine discipline for remuneration, directly or indirectly.

-In addition, the person shall provide to the NCHA any and all additional information as the NCHA may request related to the documenting the status of the applicant.

-There is no right to classification as an Amateur and this classification may be granted based on evaluation of all circumstances considered relevant by the NCHA, with the decision of the Executive Committee, upon recommendation of the Non Pro/Amateur Review Committee, to be final.
+In consideration of the application the person shall provide to the NCHA all additional information as the NCHA may request related to documenting the status of the applicant.
+There is no right to classification as an Amateur and this classification may be granted based upon an evaluation of all circumstances considered relevant by the NCHA with the decision of the Executive Committee upon recommendation of the Non-Pro/Amateur Review Committee to be final.